jbs-public-function/vis/README.md

 ##### To What Purpose

 I keep making cool plots at work, but they tend to be one offs, and then weeks later I may want it again, and there I am, spending a good half hour rewriting completed plots.
 The primary purpose of this repository is to document and develop plots of specific varieties in a variety of platforms.
-To make my professional life more effecient
+Ultimately, to make my professional life more effecient.
-The purpose of this repository really is a place to store my thoughts, designs, and graphs of public data.

 I will likely be writing a lot of wrappers around existing plotting code.
 Not necessarily improving but customizing in a way that is meaninginful to me.

-Im working in a conda venv on windows, python version 3.7.
+#### environment
+I'm using conda to manage my virtual environment with python version = 3.7.7
 * After working with plotly/dash for a while I am curious about dipping my toe into D3, so drop me a message if you want to evangelize.

-#### getting started

- I'm using conda to manage my virtual env python=3.7
-I may want to work with shapefiles and I prefer condas implementation of GDAL

-##### conda refresher

 create conda venv
 * `conda create -n my_env_name python=3.7`